 - After applying the stain remover to the stain, rub it gently with your finger or use a toothbrush and let it sit for the recommended amount of time.

-- Wash your garment as you normally do, but make sure to follow the care label instructions.
+- Wash your garment as you usually do, but follow the care label instructions.

 - Check if the stain is completely gone.